 Up to 6 of the credits taken for the minor may be used to meet other degree program requirements.

-If you’re interested in adding the communication skills and knowledges you’ll need to be a leader in your field, consider adding a Speech Communication minor to your major coursework.
+If you’re interested in adding the communication skills and knowledge you’ll need to be a leader in your field, consider adding a Speech Communication minor to your major coursework.
 The Speech Communication minor is for students who are curious about communication, persuasion, and rhetoric.
 In this minor, you will develop communication skills as a speaker, listener, reader, and writer while learning how to analyze and assess the messages you encounter in daily life.
 In our small classroom settings, faculty get to know you, and you get to know your peers.
 Although you will prepare and deliver at least one presentation in most classes, the majority of time is devoted to working in small groups or as a class to discuss readings, untangle theories, and analyze real-world examples.
 Our minor also works well to add an oral communication emphasis to other communication majors, such as Communication Studies, Journalism and Mass Communication, and Technical Communication.

 Requirements